Caesar von Hofacker: Administrative staff of the Militärbefehlshaber

-As liaison officer to the French steel industry, Hofacker had become a member of the administrative staff of the Militärbefehlhaber in Paris, the centre of German resistance against National Socialism in France.
-According to Wilhelm Ritter von Schramm, who kept the war diary for the Commander-in-Chief West in La Roche-Guyon, von Hofacker acted in this position as ‘the real leader of the resistance movement in the West’.
+As liaison officer to the French steel industry, Hofacker had become a member of the administrative staff of the in Paris, the centre of German resistance against National Socialism in France.
+According to Wilhelm Ritter von Schramm, who kept the war diary for the Commander-in-Chief West in La Roche-Guyon, von Hofacker acted in this position as 'the real leader of the resistance movement in the West'.
 He enjoyed the trust of the military commander, General of the Infantry Carl-Heinrich von Stülpnagel.
 Stülpnagel had already been part of the Oster conspiracy against Adolf Hitler in September 1938.
 Other members of the conspiracy in General Stülpnagel's administrative staff were, Elmar Michel (head of the economic department, 1897-1977), Walter Bargatzky, Major Max Horst (brother-in-law of General Hans Speidel) Friedrich Freiherr von Teuchert (1902–1986), Gotthard von Falkenhausen (banker, 1899–1982) and Judge Rudolf Thierfelder.

 Hofacker's main role in the events culminating in the attempted assassination of Hitler at the Wolf's Lair on 20 July 1944 consisted of acting as a secret liaison between his cousin, Claus Graf Schenk von Stauffenberg, and another plotter in occupied Paris, General Carl-Heinrich von Stülpnagel, France's military governor, to whom he was personal adviser.
 Hofacker assessed the chances of the coup attempt as "only ten percent".
 He had a point of introduction to Field Marshal Erwin Rommel as Rommel had served under Hofacker's father in World War I; Rommel considered the elder Hofacker something of a hero.
 Hofacker tried to draw Rommel into the plot to rid Germany of Hitler, but although Rommel gave his backing to the conspiracy Rommel did not agree that Hitler should be killed.